bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Current Task:

-- Check if turrets need to be unboosted after being rotated

-- A working sound for the spotter?

 ## Next Tasks:

 - onFoeDied doesn't get called when someone deconstructs their buildings.
   Should probably fix that.
 (Also note that radars will need to be checked for, too)

-- Fix the click in sl-scan.ogg (probably just needs a fade-in & fade-out)

 - Test vs other mods